-- personal details name, student number, award title. - details of the extenuating circumstance how their circumstances have affected their studies and providing relevant dates and details. - documentary evidence - signature electronic submission is authentication of the signature and confirmation of the date.
+- a. personal details name, student number, award title; - b. details of the extenuating circumstance how their circumstances have affected their studies and relevant dates and details; - c. documentary evidence; - d. signature electronic submission is authentication of the signature and confirmation of the date.